namaswic/A-Study-of-Identical-Apps-in-UIKit-and-SwiftUI-Including-a-Combined-App/README.md

 # Performance Study of iOS App Development Frameworks

-This repository contains the source code and results of a performance study comparing UIKit and SwiftUI frameworks for iOS app development.
-The study aims to evaluate the speed, memory usage, and battery consumption of apps developed using these two frameworks.
+This repository contains the source code and results of a performance study comparing UIKit and SwiftUI frameworks for iOS app development including the combined app.
 Three identical iOS apps were created: one using UIKit, another using SwiftUI exclusively, and a third app with SwiftUI views embedded in a UIViewController.
 The performance tests were conducted on different devices using Instruments' CPU Profiler.

 ## Project Links